 The governmental reporting entity consists of the County (Primary Government) and its component units.
 Component units are legally separate organizations for which the Board is financially accountable or other organizations whose nature and significant relationship with the County are such that exclusion would cause the County's financial statements to be misleading or incomplete.
-Financial accountability is defined as the appointment of a voting majority of the component unit's board, and either 1) the County's ability to impose its will on the organization or 2) the potential for the organization to provide a financial benefit to or impose a financial burden on the County.
+The following circumstances set forth a primary government's financial accountability for a legally separate organization (from GASB Statement No. 61):